luisdiogo2071317/azure-docs.pt-pt/articles/network-watcher/network-watcher-connectivity-cli.md

 ## <a name="validate-routing-issues"></a>Validar a problemas de encaminhamento

-O exemplo verifica a conectividade entre uma máquina virtual e um ponto final remoto.
+Neste exemplo verifica a conectividade entre uma máquina virtual e um ponto final remoto.

 ### <a name="example"></a>Exemplo